 Globalstar, the incumbent Mobile Satellite licensee, agrees that U-NIIs can make improved use of the band, and notes that raising the power level to U-NII-2A levels, while increasing the noise floor, would create a “manageable” level of interference.
 However, Globalstar states that its network can only manage the higher power if devices are confined to indoor use.
-IEEE 802.11 appreciates Globalstar’s willingness to consider changing the rules for U-NII operations in the band, and recognizes the need to share spectrum to increase the public interest benefits of that spectrum.
-However, IEEE 802.11 does not believe that the Globalstar analysis of the level of interference protection and its proposal for continuing the indoor-only restriction should be the last word.
-The model that Globalstar has used is a conservative one, and deserves close review by the Commission. [add in whatever the analysis is of Globalstar’s technical analysis]
+In their comments, Globalstar states that “Such outdoor transmissions would threaten substantial harmful interference to Globalstar’s NGSO MSS feeder uplink operations at 5096-5250 MHz” IEEE 802.11 appreciates Globalstar’s willingness to consider changing the rules for U-NII operations in the band, and recognizes the need to share spectrum to increase the public interest benefits of that spectrum.
+However, IEEE 802.11 disagrees with Globalstar analysis and its conclusions regarding the outdoor use of U-NII devices.
+The model that Globalstar has used is a conservative one, and deserves close review by the Commission.
+IEEE 802 believes that Globalstar’s interference analysis is based on the change in noise level at the satellite, whereas in a digital telephony system, what matters is the voice quality at the user terminal, not the noise level at the satellite.
+Globalstar link budget computes the “composite Eb/No” from both uplink and downlink paths while the limiting path is the downlink, from the satellite to the user terminal, and not the uplink.
+U-NII devices share the band with Globalstar only with the uplink for forward link, so adding any interference to the uplink will still be limited by the downlink.
+Further analysis shows that there is no change in composite forward link Eb/(No+Io) from UNII-1 interference, and there is no degradation to Globalstar forward link voice quality.
+Moreover, the MSS band is underutilized, as evidenced by Globalstar’s own efforts to convert its spectrum to wireless terrestrial use including, ironically, a low-power, Wi-Fi -like service.
+IEEE 802 does not believe the Commission should protect a service with declining utility.
+Instead, it should structure its rules to promote a service that is growing rapidly and plays a critical role in the lives of most Americans. [add in whatever the analysis is of Globalstar’s technical analysis]

 In addition, Fastback similarly suggests that “transportable devices” should be limited to indoor use.
 Specifically, Fastback wants “transportable devices” to be limited to 50 mW at a peak power spectral density of 2.5 mW/MHz as per current U-NII-1 band rules.
 However, Fastback accepts that it may be completely reasonable to allow a higher conducted output power limit for such “transportable devices” so long as the maximum EIRP of 200 mW is demonstrated.
 Given the enormous demand for U-NII devices, generated by the increasing popularity of Wi-Fi, IEEE 802.11 believes that the Commission should be seeking to provide rules that maximize flexibility for power and emissions in U-NII-1.
 IEEE 802.11 therefore recommends that the Commission investigate whether U-NII-3 emissions rules can be applied to U-NII-1, or, at a minimum, the U-NII-2A rules.